 Cash-Strapped Couples and Singles – renters on the Age Pension

-- The highest percentage of income, as expected, was in housing – 29 per cent and 36 per cent.
+- The highest percentage of income, as expected, was in housing – 29 per cent for couples and 36 per cent for singles.

 - The lowest spend was on health – a mere five per cent each – which raises the question whether they are missing out on important preventative measures due to financial hardship.

-- Alcohol and tobacco was a high spend category (six per cent and four per cent) compared with all other groups.
+- Alcohol and tobacco was a high spend category (six per cent and five per cent) compared with all other groups.

 Join YOURLifeChoices, it’s free